Yoav Avni: Books

+Avni's seventh book.
+When Boaz is fired from his job, where he spent his time developing an advanced AI system, he is faced with a frightening and uncertain future.

 Hebrew translations

 In 2010, Avni translated Charles Kingsley's book, The Water Babies.

 In 2013, his renewed translation for Richard Adams' book Watership Down was published and in 2014 he translated Gerald Durrell's My Family and Other Animals.

 In 2016, he published a renewed translation for Mary Norton's The Borrowers.